SinghBanta/Video-Conferencing-App/README.md

 npm run dev
 ```

-I have add video Conferencing in this NextJs Project(Neo Meet) through Zegocloud,can get APIs there.
+I have add Video Conferencing in this NextJs Project(Neo Meet) through Zegocloud,can get APIs there.